tomcritchlow/tomcritchlow.github.io/_posts/2017-11-08-privacy-glitch.md

 A sincere gratitude of debt is due to artofwhatever for their wonderful python code without which this project would not have been possible.

-Step 4) Run code several times to generate new glitch cookie artworks and choose the most interesting.
+Step 4) Run code several times to generate new glitch artworks and choose the most interesting.
 Note that many of them will not render properly in the mac preview window.

-## Signed Prints?
+## Signed Prints & Commissions?

-If anyone wants a signed print of one of these media glitch prints drop me an email! tjcritchlow@gmail.com
+If anyone wants a signed print of one of these privacy glitch prints drop me an email! tjcritchlow@gmail.com I'd also consider a commission too if you want to email me your own screenshots and the contents of the cookies I'll whip up some images for you.

---

-[^n]: Footnote the first